Tenerife Animal Sanctuary Blog

 finca scene sunset

-At this time I believe it is impossible for anyone to be reading this, anywhere in the world who has not been affected by the Corona outbreak.
-Weather or not your country has just started lock-down or whether you have been in it already for some time.
-This is a difficult time for everyone, the virus alone is enough to cause concern but the effect it has had on the world has also caused hard times for everyone.
+At this time, it is impossible for anyone to be reading this anywhere in the world who has not been affected by the coronavirus outbreak.
+Whether your country has just started lockdown or has been in it for some time, this is a difficult moment for everyone.
+The virus alone is enough to cause concern — but the effect it has had on the world has also brought hard times for many.

-Here at the Finca we are very fortunate in many ways, we and our families are all safe and healthy, we are in lock-down in good company as some of our kind volunteers chose to stay with us during this difficult time, we have plenty of work to do to distract from the boredom, outside space, good weather and animals that need us.
-We have spent our time extending the goat paddock, finishing the roof in the yurt kitchen, building water filters, cleaning poo, painting, building a pallet plant wall, cleaning more poo, building a muck heap, cementing, cleaning even more poo and watching the sun go down together as we share communal meals in the simple life, for this we are very grateful and wake up each day with a positive attitude and take a deep breath and enjoy the views.
+Here at the Finca, we are very fortunate in many ways.
+Our families and animals are all safe and healthy.
+We are in lockdown in good company, as some of our kind volunteers chose to stay with us during this time.
+We have plenty of work to distract from boredom — outdoor space, good weather, and animals that depend on us.
+We’ve spent our days extending the goat paddock, finishing the roof in the yurt kitchen, building water filters, cleaning paddocks, painting, constructing a pallet plant wall, and watching the sun go down together as we share communal meals.
+For this, we are very grateful.
+Each day we wake with a positive attitude, take a deep breath, and enjoy the view.

-Thank you all for reading, please keep safe and sane during this hard time.
-Good luck…. see you all the other side.
+Thank you all for reading — please stay safe and sane during this hard time.
+Good luck… see you all on the other side.

 Sponsor me